dotmpe/git-versioning/ReadMe.rst

   Conceivably some CI system would start to run before the new particular version would be approved and published to the official branch or repository.

+- A `post-merge` hook could force some increment and a push to a main repo to sync versions directly.

 Package contents
 ----------------